 Plastics: Identification

 Every plastic type has different properties, from melting temperature to flow behaviour to chemical resistance.
-If you mix the wrong types together in the Desktop Shredder V2 or Injection Mini V2, you get weak parts, contamination, or in the case of PVC, harmful fumes.
+If you mix the wrong types together in the Desktop Shredder V2 or Injection Mini V2 you get weak parts, contamination, or in the case of PVC, harmful fumes.
 Sorting before you process is not optional.
 It is the foundation of good recycled output.

 Mixing different plastic types causes weak parts, accelerates microplastic breakdown, and can release harmful chemicals during processing.
 Always sort before you shred.

-Float Test
+Float test

-Burn Test
+Burn test

-When a small sample is held to a flame, each plastic type produces a distinctive combination of flame colour, smoke, smell, and dripping behaviour.
-PP and PE burn with a clean yellow/blue flame and smell like candle wax.
-PS produces thick black smoke.
-PVC shows a green tinge at the base and releases a sharp, acrid chlorine smell.
-This test should always be done in a well ventilated area or under extraction.
+Held to a flame, each plastic produces a distinctive mix of flame colour, smoke, smell, and dripping.
+PE and PP burn clean and smell of candle wax.
+PS gives thick black smoke.
+PVC shows a green tinge and a sharp chlorine smell.
+Always work under extraction.

-Break Test
+Break test

-Smell Test
+Smell test

 | Material | Type | Density (g/cm³) | In water |